pazuzu111/xpress-shotgun/README.md

   * you will have a full crud express app, all you have to do is create a database, a node server, & fll out views to your liking

+  * shotgun also takes care of the npm init & installs ejs(viewengine) and pg-promise(more info below)

 # before use INSTALL bash

 Bash version can be queried with the --version flag: